CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Primary Features**

 - Simple settings so you can get your podcast up and running quickly
+- Integrated podcast hosting platform, [Seriously Simple Hosting](https://app.seriouslysimplepodcasting.com), which allows you to host your podcast media files on a dedicated platform, without ever having to leave the WordPress dashboard.
 - Run multiple podcasts from the same site - each with their own, unique RSS feed
 - Gather thorough stats on your listeners using the [free stats add-on](https://wordpress.org/plugins/seriously-simple-stats/)
 - Supports both audio *and* video podcasting